storydrivendatasets-pre-2022-archive/osha-enforcement-wrangler/notes/sql-raw-to-wrangled.md

-## Notes on Trimming the compiled data
+## Notes on Trimming the compiled raw data and converting to wrangled db

+Each subhed notes things that have to be changed for the `wrangled_schema.sql`

 ### accident